 Anthrax can be suspected from the above clinical signs.

-For confirmation, examination of a methylene blue stains blood smear to observe the capsulated bacilli endospores with culture back up may be used.
+For confirmation, the examination of a methylene blue stains blood smear to observe the capsulated bacilli endospores with culture back up may be used.
 Recently genetically based confirmation through polymerase chain reaction (PCR) is becoming popular.

 In humans, anthrax can be treated through prompt administration of an antibiotic with Penicillin being generally used even in the treatment of suspected animal cases.
 Other antibiotics are also effective.

 Anthrax is preventable through vaccination of in risk animals against the disease before they develop the disease.
 In Kenya, an inactivated vaccine is available for use.
-It is known as BLANTHRAX since it is a combination of a vaccine against black quarter and vaccine against anthrax.
-It is administered annually based on veterinary vaccines protocols in Kenya and farmers are advised to vaccinate their animals as advised.
+It is known as BLANTHRAX since it is a combination of a vaccine against black quarter and a vaccine against anthrax.
+It is administered annually based on veterinary vaccine protocols in Kenya and farmers are advised to vaccinate their animals as advised.
 A human vaccine is also present however availability is low with vaccinations being given to military personnel in the USA.

 Animals that die of anthrax contaminate the soil, therefore the carcasses should be incinerated or buried deep in the ground and concrete placed over the area.
 The soil around where the animal died should also be disinfected even-though anthrax spores are resistant to disinfectants.